Article Picture

 Sydney Opera House, Macquarie St, Sydney NSW 2000, Australia

-Situated right by the waters edge, Opera Bar is often described as the best beer garden in the world.
-Be swept away by the panoramic views of the Sydney Opera House, Harbour Bridge, CBD and beautiful Harbour.
-Whether it’s breakfast, a lazy lunch, a pre show dinner date or simply a cocktail; Opera Bar is truly perfect for any occasion.
+Situated at rhighwater'swthe water's edge, Opera Bar is often described as the best beer garden in the world.
+Be swept away by the panoramic views of the Sydney Opera House, Harbour Bridge, CBD, and beautiful Harbour.
+It's there for breakfast, a lazy lunch, a pre-show dinner date, or a cocktail.
+Opera Bar is truly perfect for any occasion.

-Curated by the renowned Chef Matt Moran, the menu offers a wide range of options, appealing to all palates.
-Enjoy breakfast 7 days a week; watch as chefs shuck fresh oysters at the Raw Bar; indulge in locally sourced cheeses and meats sliced to order in the Meat & Cheese Room; or simply choose a meal off on All Day Menu.
+Curated by the renowned Chef Matt Moran, the menu offers many options, appealing to all palates.
+Enjoy breakfast seven days a week; watch as chefs shuck fresh oysters at the Raw Bar; indulge in locally sourced cheeses and meats sliced to order in the Meat & Cheese Room; or choose a meal off the All Day Menu.

-Inspired by fresh seasonal produce, Opera Bar’s cocktail list is updated quarterly to ensure that your taste buds are constantly tantalized.
-You can try their signature cocktail Sydney Sling: west winds sabre gin, pomegranate, fresh lime, mint, bitters, soda.
-The wine list boasts grapes from all over the world, and if beer is your preference, you can’t go past the very own Opera Bar Organic Pale Ale.
+Inspired by fresh seasonal products, the cocktail list is updated quarterly to enshat your taste buds are constantly tantalized.
+Try their signature cocktail, Sydney Sling: West Winds sabre gin, pomegranate, fresh lime, mint, bitters, and soda.
+The wine list boasts grapes from all over the world, and if beer is your preferecan'tyou can’t go past the very own Opera Bar Organic Pale Ale.

 9. Manly Wharf Hotel